Code generation in DRAKON Editor

 The overall goal of the search is transforming loops into this form:

-while true: do stuff if must exit: break
+if must exit:

 Each loop should turn into an infinite "while" construct that has one or more "break" statements as the exits.
 The "while" construct can also have "continue" statements.